Praveen01819/Share-and-Care/README.md

 - **User Authentication:** Utilizes Firebase for user authentication, ensuring secure access to the platform.
 - **Real-time Donation Tracking:** Firebase Realtime Database is employed to track and manage real-time food donations.
 - **User Roles:** Donors, recipients, and volunteers each have a dedicated interface tailored to their specific needs.
-- **Analytics:** Users can view detailed analytics of their food-related activities, including donation and delivery statistics.
 - **Google Maps Integration:** The Google Maps feature provides a visual representation of geographical locations.
 It displays the selected location for donation or delivery, making it easy to track and manage these activities.Users can view the map on the Donation Page and on dashboard to enhance location-related interactions.
 - **Educational Content:** The platform includes educational content to raise awareness about the impact of food waste and sustainable practices.
-- **Metrics Dashboard:** A metrics dashboard displays key metrics, such as the number of volunteers, donors, food items donated, meals provided, and geographical distribution using Google Maps.
-The dashboard provides a comprehensive overview of the platform's impact and efficiency.
+- **Metrics Dashboard:** A metrics dashboard displays key metrics, such as the number of volunteers, donors, food items donated, meals provided, and geographical.

 ## Prerequisites